open-telemetry/opentelemetry-go-contrib/instrumentation/net/http/otelhttpconv/DESIGN.md

 	// BytesWritten contains the amount of bytes written to the response's body BytesWritten() int64

-	// Error contains the last error that occured while writing Error() error
+	// Error contains the last error that occurred while writing Error() error
 }